mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 the phone dial pad setup we're looking for.

-Next, we need to add our event listener and define our event handler, both of which we accomplished in our happly little accident before.
+Next, we need to add our event listener and define our event handler, both of which we accomplished in our happy little accident before.
 This time, we'll need to look closer at what our handler is doing:

 ```